-Operating in the country since 1987, Handicap International has built a rehabilitation centre in Kandahar for people with disabilities, including landmine victims.
+HI has been active in Afghanistan since 1987.
+In 1996, HI built a rehabilitation centre in Kandahar for people with disabilities, including landmine victims.
 The centre provides physiotherapy services - including a workshop for manufacturing prostheses and orthoses.
-It also distributes mobility aids (crutches, wheelchairs etc.).
-Landmine victims and people with disabilities requiring care are referred to the centre thanks to a network of volunteers trained by Handicap International.